Dralístico: Dragon Lee (2010–2012)

-Muñoz was originally trained in lucha libre (professional wrestling) by his father Arturo Muñoz, brother Rush and uncles Franco Columbo, Pit Bull I, and Pit Bull II in his native Tala, Jalisco.
-After two years of training, he moved to Mexico City to join Consejo Mundial de Lucha Libre (CMLL), where he underwent further training under Arturo Beristain and Tony Salazar.
-Given a mask and the ring name Dragon Lee, he made his public debut on November 25, 2010, when he took part in CMLL's annual bodybuilding contest and won the beginner's category.
-Dragon Lee made his wrestling debut on January 4, 2011, when he, working as a técnico, teamed with Fabian el Gitano and Starman in a six-man tag team match, where they were defeated by Arkangel de la Muerte, Boby Zavala and Skándalo.
+Muñoz was originally trained in professional wrestling by his father Arturo Muñoz, brother Rush and uncles Franco Columbo, Pit Bull I and Pit Bull II.
+After two years of training, he moved to Mexico City to join Consejo Mundial de Lucha Libre (CMLL), undergoing further training under Arturo Beristain and Tony Salazar.
+Under a mask and the ring name Dragon Lee, he made his public debut on November 25, 2010, winning the beginner's category of CMLL's annual bodybuilding contest.
+He made his in-ring debut as a técnico on January 4, 2011, teaming with Fabián el Gitano and Starman in a loss to Arkangel de la Muerte, Boby Zavala and Skándalo.
+He was a member of the informal Generación 2011 group, which included wrestlers making their CMLL debuts around the same time.